About Morden College

 How does it work?

-All our beneficiaries pay a financial contribution towards the running of the Charity, in return for the home they are given, rather than a rent per se.
+All our beneficiaries pay a financial contribution towards the running of the Charity, in return for the home they are given, rather than a weekly or monthly rent.
 The contribution is set at a rate substantially below the market, for example well below what our beneficiaries would otherwise have to pay in rent in the local areas where the Charity’s homes for its beneficiaries are located.

 In April 2018, our care services were graded Good overall, and Good in all five disciplines: Safe, Effective, Caring, Well Led, Responsive.
 We have been granted Hospitality Assured status and are pleased to be ranked in the top quartile of care providers in the UK.

 We foster a community atmosphere within which people contribute to College life when they can, respect each other’s privacy and dignity and, above all, live life to the full and have fun.
 Life at Morden College is as full as you want it to be, depending, of course, on your own personal mobility or health.
 In addition to being provided with a home and care, if it is required, there are many extracurricular and enrichment opportunities on offer to our beneficiaries in the form of outings, events, entertainment and clubs, much of it led by our beneficiaries.
 Typically there are more than a hundred such occasions a year, as well as keenly fought competitions.

 Our homes are intended for independent living, for those who, upon admission, are completely self-caring and able to live independently without the need for nursing or domiciliary care, whether living singly or as a couple.
 Beneficiaries are encouraged to live independently; they can make use of all that Morden College has to offer and can participate fully in the life of the College, as much or as little as they wish.